|Wake-up and Preparations for EVA-2||Climbing Cone Ridge|

 131:43:59 Mitchell: Okay.
 We'll start off that direction and take a look around.

-[Three detail maps are available for the LM-to-A portion of the traverse.
-One is Waugh's segment diagram; the second is a detail from the USGS map; and the third is a revision using an August 2009 image from the Lunar Reconnaissance Orbiter camera, that shows track made by the crew and the MET and includes a video screen grab by Waugh showing Shepard’s and Mitchell’s locations at 131:49:06; and (4) an annotated map of the traverse to Station A by Thomas Scwagmeier, also based on LROC images.]
+[Four detailed maps are available for the LM-to-A portion of the traverse: (1) Lennie Waugh's segment diagram; (2) a detail from the USGS map; (3) Waugh's revision using an August 2009 image from the Lunar Reconnaissance Orbiter camera, that shows track made by the crew and the MET and includes a video screen grab by Waugh showing Shepard’s and Mitchell’s locations at 131:49:06; and (4) an annotated map of the traverse to Station A by Thomas Scwagmeier, also based on LROC images.]

 131:44:06 Mitchell: Okay.